Correctional Officer

 - Correctional Officer II - Laterals (continuous)

-- Applicants who successfully complete both tests will be notified of their ranking by County H.R.
+- Applicants who successfully complete the Written Exam will be notified of their score and ranking by the County HR.

 - Eligible applicants will be invited to interview with an oral board.

-- Eligible applicants will be invited to interview with the Captains panel.
+- Eligible applicants will be invited to interview with the Undersheriff.

-- Eligible applicants will be given a Personal History Statement which must be completed and returned within 10 days.
+- Eligible applicants will be given a Personal History Statement which must be completed and returned without delay.

-- Eligible applicants will be scheduled a psychological exam.
+- Applicants who have successfully passed the pre-employment background, will be scheduled a psychological evaluation.

-- Eligible applicants will be scheduled a medical evaluation.
+- Applicants who have successfully passed the psychological evaluation, will be scheduled for a pre-employment medical evaluation.

-- Eligible applicants will be given a start date.
+- Applicants who have successfully cleared the medical evaluation will be given a start date.

 Correctional Officer I Salary